glideroggan/ski/readme.md

   - [ ] Add timer for slalom sections
   - [ ] Implement visual/audio cues for success/failure

+# Improvements to weather changes
+Advanced Implementation Ideas
+Weather Zones: Create regions on the map with different typical weather patterns Weather Warning System: Visual/audio cues before weather changes Special Equipment: Allow player to find and use items like goggles to improve visibility in storms

+## FEATURES

+## IDEAS
 ### Jump Ramps
 Jump ramps would utilize the existing snowdrift mechanics but with added gameplay elements for performing tricks and getting air time.